pviafore/CraftingInterpreters/challenges.md

 I do think there's value in being able to add any string-ish things together though (like in C++ a std::string and char*).
 I do that here with a internal String and a StringView

+# Chapter 20

+1. In clox, we only have keys that are strings, but how do you handle first class collection for different types of keys?

+The nice thing is, since I templated in C++, I have the ability already.
+Users just need to define a getHash on their type and it should work.

+2. How do other hash decisions factor into things:

+I think this wikipedia article covers it quite well: https://en.wikipedia.org/wiki/Hash_table.
+It talks about open addressing vs chaining, probing, cuckloo hashing (which I want to learn more about) and others.

+3. I'm not doing benchmarks (same as previous reasons)